open-feature/java-sdk-contrib/providers/statsig/README.md

 * String/Integer/Double evaluations evaluation gets [Dynamic config](https://docs.statsig.com/server/javaSdk#reading-a-dynamic-config) or [Layer](https://docs.statsig.com/server/javaSdk#getting-an-layerexperiment) evaluation.
   As the key represents an inner attribute, feature config is required as a parameter with data needed for evaluation.
   For an example of dynamic config of product alias, need to differentiate between dynamic config or layer, and the dynamic config name.
-* Object evaluation - TODO
+* Object evaluation gets a structure representing the dynamic config or layer.
 * [Private Attributes](https://docs.statsig.com/server/javaSdk#private-attributes) are supported as 'privateAttributes' context key.

 ## Usage